Buildah - Build OCI Container Images

 buildah commit $container localhost/hello_world:latest

-podman run -it localhost/hello_world
+podman run -it localhost/hello_worldconfig

-modifies the container meta-configuration…
+config modifies the container meta-configuration…

-Example --entrypoint
+Example --entrypoint configuration:

 # configure the container entrypoint...